cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

     }

 will create an application named ``purchaseWordCount`` from the example ``WordCount`` artifact.
-The application will receive the config specified, which will configure the application to create a Stream named ``purchaseStream`` instead of the default stream name.
+The application will receive the specified config, which will configure the application to create a stream named ``purchaseStream`` instead of using the default stream name.

 Note that the ``Content-Type`` header must be set to ``application/json``.
 If not, the API will revert to a deprecated API which expects the request body to contain the contents